 You must keep your fat bombs in the freezer or alternatively in the refrigerator.
 Keep in mind they will soften in the fridge.
 You may prefer that texture as they do become quite hard in the freezer.

 The video recipe at the end of this article uses actual chocolate rather than cocoa and is combined with heavy cream.
 This produces a much richer melt in your mouth taste and texture.
 It depends on what you like—try both and see what you prefer!

 Ketogenesis (or keto for short) is the body in a state of burning fat for energy rather than using glucose.
 The body is then in a state of “ketosis” and this is a normal metabolic state for humans.
 It should not be confused with ketoacidosis.

 Often confused with ketogenesis, ketoacidosis is a dangerous and life-threatening state that results from complications of Diabetes.

 In this state the body has dangerously high levels of ketones and glucose in the bloodstream.
-Again, it is often mistaken to be ketogenesis or ketosis, but it is a totally unrelated condition.
-The body being in "ketosis" as in the Keto diet is a natural state where the body burns fats.
+It is often mistaken to be ketogenesis or ketosis, but it is a totally unrelated condition.
+The body being in "ketosis" as in the keto diet is a natural state where the body burns fats.

 Why Is Keto Popular?

 The keto diet became popular when science demonstrated that our reliance on carbohydrates is not as healthy as was once thought.
 The premise is that we should revert back to the Paleolithic period where we ate diets rich in meats and nuts combined with what we gathered from plants.